mahmudanusrat/Learning-Javascript/README.md

     console.log("Error:", error);
   });
 ```
+### What is callabck hell?
+Callback hell refers to a situation where multiple nested callbacks make the code more difficult to read and understand.

 ### What is Async/await?
 Async/Await simplifies working with promises, offering a cleaner syntax in asynchronous functions.
 The ‘await’ keyword, exclusive to async functions, pauses execution until the awaited promise resolves or rejects.
+In async/await, The await keyword is used to wait for a promise to be resolved before continuing with the execution of the function.
+The await keyword can only be used inside an async function.

 ``` js
 function asynchronous_operational_method() {